Samsung's Lee sentenced to 30 months in prison in corruption retrial | DW | 18.01.2021

 The prison sentence could severely complicate his succession at the consumer electronics giant.
 Lee Jae-yong's conviction originally dates back to 2017 and pertains to a bribe to an associate of the former president.

-Billionaire Samsung Electronics vice president Lee Jae-yong was sentenced to two-and-a-half years in prison for bribery and embezzlement on Monday at the Seoul High Court.
+Billionaire Samsung Electronics vice president Lee Jae-yong was sentenced to 2 1/2 years in prison for bribery and embezzlement on Monday at the Seoul High Court.

 His conviction is connected to the corruption scandal that brought down former President Park Guen-hye.